 The MWR003 Gate and Siphon project was recommended in the Notice of Project Change for the Long Term CSO Control Plan for Alewife Brook, April 2001, (the "NPC") and is part of the revised recommended CSO plan for Alewife Brook.
-The project consists of the following elements recommended in the NPC: an automated hydraulic relief gate and associated controls at CSO regulator RE031 upstream of CSO outfall MWR003; a 150-foot long inverted siphon barrel parallel to the existing inverted siphon barrel that conveys overflows from the Alewife Brook Sewer to Outfall MWR003; and floatables control in outfall MWR003.
-Preliminary design investigations and updated hydraulic modeling will confirm the specific improvements necessary to achieve long-term levels of control.
+The project consists of the following elements recommended in the NPC: an automated electric relief (weir) gate and associated controls at CSO regulator RE031 upstream of CSO outfall MWR003; a 190-foot long inverted siphon barrel to relieve the existing inverted siphon barrel that conveys overflows from the Alewife Brook Sewer to Outfall MWR003; and floatables control in outfall MWR003.
 In 2009, MWRA moved the recommended interceptor connection relief and floatables control at Somerville Outfall SOM01A to this project from the Cambridge Floatables Control project in the CIP.
-Implementation of this project and other elements of the recommended plan for Alewife Brook are required by the Court Order and by conditions in the Alewife Brook/Upper Mystic River CSO Variance extension, last issued by DEP on September 1, 2010, and expected to be reissued through 2020.
+Implementation of this project and other elements of the recommended plan for Alewife Brook are required by the Court Order and by conditions in the Alewife Brook/Upper Mystic River CSO Variance extension, last issued by DEP on September 1, 2013, and expected to be reissued every three years through 2020.

 Sub-phase Scope Design Design and engineering services during construction.
 Construction 1 Interceptor connection relief and floatables controls at outfall SOM01A.
-Construction 2 Hydraulic gate and controls at MWR003, relief of MWRA's Rindge Ave siphon, and floatables control.
+Construction 2 Automated gate and controls at MWR003, relief of MWRA's Rindge Ave siphon, and floatables control.

-Total Budget Payments thru FY12 Remaining Balance FY13 FY09-13 FY14 FY14-18 Beyond FY18 \$4,273 \$149 \$4,124 \$532 \$681 \$1,049 \$3,593 \$0
+Total Budget Payments thru FY13 Remaining Balance FY14 FY15 FY14-18 FY19-23 Beyond FY23 \$3,779 \$649 \$3,130 \$920 \$1,710 \$3,130 \$0 \$0